wrk-fmd/mls-deployment/README.md

 As of now, many core features are already present, but the system is far from production ready, or even complete.
 It should go without saying that this **must not be used for production and/or with actual real-world data!**

+## Configuration Files

+Most service configuration can be used as-is.

+Running the Google Maps based geocoding services (i.e., `mls-geocoding-gmaps` and `mls-geocoding-intersection`) requires an API key.
+You need to copy the file `config/geocoding-gmaps/keys/gmaps-key-template.yml` to `gmaps-key.yml` and add your key there.

 ## Starting the Services

 There are three `docker-compose` files: